Update Mar 31: published on ethresear.ch.

 The architecture abstracts over the underlying PIR scheme.
 We are actively building, evaluating, and integrating multiple constructions — each paired with a data slice based on its tradeoffs:

-- LeanPIR (in-house, unpublished) — a doubly-stateless, GPU-optimized scheme with <100 KB communication for multi-GB databases and sub-second preprocessing.
-Our primary candidate for hot mutable state where both client and server must remain stateless to avoid session linkability.
+- insPIRe — a doubly-stateless scheme being GPU-benchmarked and tuned for serving Ethereum hot mutable state where both client and server must remain stateless to avoid session linkability.

-- VIA — a lattice-based scheme with reusable primitives, being specified and implemented across three variants (VIA, VIA-B, VIA-CB) via a PAP microgrant.
+- VIA — a lattice-based scheme with reusable primitives, being specified and implemented across three variants (VIA, VIA-B, VIA-CB) via a grant.

 - OnionPIRv2 — an FHE-native single-server scheme with strong performance characteristics for medium-sized databases.